aggrawal-ankur/gitbook/content/docs/debugging/wpd-1.md

 ***

-## Premise

 It looks like debuggers are doing some sort of black magic, which is not the case.
 To remove that black magic, we have to understand what powers debuggers.

-Primarily there are 2 things that power a debugging program.
+Primarily there are 2 things behind a debugger's existence on Linux 64-bit.

-1. Trap instructions, CPU flags, signals and exceptions are the basis of this **black magic**.
+- Trap instructions, CPU flags, signals and exceptions are the basis of this **black magic**.
-2. `ptrace` syscall is the dedicated API that allows a debugger to act as a sentinel being and observe other processes.
-It allows the debugger to make use of traps and signals to do the black magic.
+- `ptrace` syscall is the dedicated API that allows a debugger to act as a sentinel being and observe other processes.

-But there is one more thing, called **symbol and debug information**.
+There is one more thing, called **symbol and debug information**.

 * This is not strictly required but it makes debugging intuitive and less mentally draining.
-Without debug information, you'd just have raw assembly and memory addresses.
+Without debug information, you'd have raw assembly and memory addresses.
 * If you have no problem seeing raw assembly and memory addresses, this part is just add-on for you.
-But to make the process easier, debug information is a necessary thing.
-* By the way, this is a part of ELF and DWARF specs.
+* By the way, this is a part of ELF and DWARF specs, not ptrace.

 ## Exceptions

 An **exception** is a synchronous event that is generated when the processor detects one or more "predefined special conditions" while executing an instruction.

 * Take `4/0`, that's going to raise divide by zero exception.
 This is only going to be raised when the CPU reaches that instruction, this is what synchronous means.
-The exception is not going to be raised arbitrarily but systematically.
+The exception is not going to be raised arbitrarily, it is systematic.

 Exceptions is how the CPU _stops normal execution_ and transfers control to the OS.